 What to Expect During Your Prenatal Massage

 Prenatal massage differs from regular massage in a few ways, but the main modification you’ll notice is the position in which you lie.
 To alleviate extra strain on the lower back and pelvic areas that can occur with the pressure of massage techniques, you’ll lie on your side with soft, supportive cushions propping you up.
-Or, if you prefer during your second trimester, you may lie on your back with a soft wedge under one hip for elevation.
-Either way ensures your comfort while allowing your therapist the ability to apply the right amount of pressure where needed.
+Or, if you prefer, during your second trimester, you may lie on your back with a soft wedge under one hip for elevation.
+Either way ensures your comfort while allowing your therapist to apply the right amount of pressure where needed.

-The most important thing to remember about prenatal massage is that communication with your therapist is key.
+The most important thing to remember about prenatal massage is that communication with your therapist is critical.
 She’ll work with you to find the ideal position, but you must let her know if you’re experiencing any pain or discomfort during the session.